wavefrontHQ/docs/pages/doc/wavefront_spring_boot3_tutorial.md

 When you click the link in the Wavefront Spring Boot starter, you are taken to the Spring Boot Inventory dashboard.
 This dashboard provides real-time visibility into your Spring Boot application landscape.
 The dashboard has several sections that include the following charts:

 * Status of hosts, applications, and services.
-* Request rate
+* Request rate.
-* Inventory details
+* Inventory details.
 * Hosts.
 Use the drop-down menus to group the hosts.

 If one or more applications are enabled for tracing, click the link in the Tracing section to be directed to the Tracing dashboard.